Updated: Aug 6

 Don’t perform this exercise in a cluttered room or near jutting surfaces/objects.

-Muscles used: when bear crawling you use lots of different muscles – pretty much all of them.
-But the primary muscles worked include: the deltoids, triceps, glutes, quadriceps and hamstrings.
+Muscles worked: Bear crawling activates the entire body.
+But the primary muscles worked include the deltoids, triceps, glutes, quadriceps and hamstrings.
 Secondary, or incidental, muscles include the pectorialis major (chest), upper back (trapezius, rhomboids, latissimus dorsi) and core.

 Now begin walking by leading off with the right hand whilst stepping forward with the left leg.